 - As of Spring 2016, 3,400 grad students hold assistantships (both graduate teaching assistantships and graduate research assistantships) at Georgia Tech.

 - Graduate programs include four of the largest graduate student populations in the country in the following fields: computer science, aerospace engineering, electrical and computer engineering, and mechanical engineering.

-- The 2017 exit surveys for the Institute’s doctoral and master’s students indicated that about 90% of respondents indicated that they would recommend their program to someone who wanted to study in their field, as would 85% of doctoral students.
+- The 2018 exit surveys for the Institute showed that more than 90% of respondents from master's programs indicated that they would recommend their program to someone who wanted to study in their field, as would about 86% of doctoral respondents.

 - According to Georgia Tech’s 2018 Career and Salary Survey, median salaries for master’s recipients was $100,000, and placement of job-seeking master's recipients was about 81% percent.